King IVTM Report by Principle at 27 Oct 2023 | ||

 King IV™ Outcome | King IV™ Reference | ||

-The Board is the custodian of Growthpoint's governance framework.
-Board-approved strategies, policies, standards, practices and procedures are designed to support the Company’s achievement of a high standard of corporate governance.
 The role and functions of the Board are set out in the Board charter and incorporated into the Board’s annual workplan.
 The Board Charter is reviewed annually and includes the Board’s responsibility to ensure that governance is effectively administered.
 Furthermore, the Board Charter makes provision for directors to take independent professional advice at the Company’s expense.
+The Board meets a minimum of four times annually.
+An additional meeting is scheduled for the review of strategic issues and approval of the IAR.
+Formal minutes of all meetings are kept as a permanent record.

 Growthpoint’s Board Charter stipulates that the Board shall have unrestricted access to all Company information, records, documents and property.
 The Board Committees are all entitled to obtain external legal / professional advice, and to secure the attendance at meetings of outside parties with the relevant experience and expertise.
 The Board confirms that it is satisfied that it has fulfilled its responsibilities in accordance with its charter for the period under review.